 Photo: Longchamp

-Preppy style is having a moment again.
-Longchamp taps into the trend with rugby shirts finished with contrast collars and bold stripes, rendered in mid-century–inspired colour pairings like burgundy with butter yellow, or teal with pink.
+Preppy is having a moment again.
+And Longchamp taps into the trend with rugby shirts finished with contrast collars and bold stripes, rendered in mid-century–inspired colour pairings like burgundy with butter yellow, or teal with pink.

-Beyond the classic shirt, the look also appears as a sleeveless maxi dress, an unexpected twist that balances feminine allure with sporty appeal.
+Beyond the classic shirt, the look also appears as a sleeveless maxi dress, for an unexpected twist that balances feminine allure with sporty appeal.

 The Looong Game